 Close the Helmet Buckle

-Helmets only have one locking buckle, on the chinstrap.
+Helmets only have one locking buckle, on the chin strap.
 It’s always adjustable.
 Tighten it so you can easily fit one finger between the webbing and your chin.
-When you don’t have a finger sliding around, the strap should rest loosely against your skin.
-The strap should not feel like it is choking in any way.
+When you’re done adjusting, the strap should rest loosely against your skin.
+The strap should not feel like it is choking or any level of uncomfortably tight.

 Sometimes you may need to readjust the strap as the day goes on and your hair settles.
 Or you may want to open it up to accommodate wearing a hat or hood underneath the helmet.